edunford/coding_discussions_ppol564_fall2021/01_coding_discussion/instructions.md

 ## Aim

-In this coding discussion, we will have done four things: (1) interacted and mutually collaborated on a mock project file, (2) downloaded a repository, edited it locally, and then pushed it back to the remote, and (3) dealt with some basic version conflict errors.
+In this coding discussion, we will have done four things: (1) added you as a contributor to the class git repo, (2) interacted and mutually collaborated on a mock project file, (3) downloaded a repository, edited it locally, and then pushed it back to the remote, and (4) dealt with some basic version conflict errors.